Platform and Framework for Time-Resolved Nanoscale Thermal Transport Measurements in STEM

 \subsection{Materials and Methods}

 The laser injection system was integrated into a Nion HERMES scanning transmission electron microscope with a Dectris ELA direct detector attached to its IRIS spectrometer.
 The basic idea of the setup is to use a modified aperture mechanism attached to an existing port of the objective lens.
 To this end, a hollow rod is inserted instead of the aperture holder which allows for the light to reach the sample (see Fig. \ref{fig:Setup}a).
 The output from a pigtailed laser diode is coupled via a single-mode fiber to a fiber collimator mounted at the exterior of the aperture mechanism, producing a parallel light beam with a diameter of approximately 3 mm that propagates along the optics rod.
-Near the sample, the rod terminates in a lens located about 25 mm upstream of the specimen; this lens both focuses the beam onto the sample and serves as the vacuum seal of the ultra-high-vacuum column.
+Near the sample, the rod terminates in a lens located about 30 mm upstream of the specimen which focuses the beam onto the sample.
 A flat mirror then redirects the focused beam onto the sample at an incidence angle of approximately 20$^\circ$ relative to the sample plane.
-Since it is integrated into a modified aperture mechanism, the optic rod can be translated with nm-level precision.
-This results in horizontal displacement of the illuminated spot on the sample, allowing the laser illumination to be positioned relative to the location where the electron beam traverses the sample (e.g. to make them coincide).
+A sapphire window at the back acts as the internal vacuum seal of the rod to the ultra-high-vacuum column and two o-rings, with differential pumping in between, seal the rod to the mechanism.
+This modified aperture mechanism allows for the optic rod to be translated with nm-level precision.
+The resulting horizontal displacement of the illuminated spot on the sample enables the laser illumination to be positioned relative to the location where the electron beam traverses the sample (e.g. to make them coincide).

 A photo of the outside of the microscope column with the optical fiber attached to the light injection system is shown in Fig. \ref{fig:Setup}b.
 The combined losses from the coupler, fiber and rod (collimator, lens, mirror) lead to about 70\% of the laser output power impinging on the sample.
 Unless otherwise stated, laser power refers to the laser output power not including these losses.
 For the shown experiments a red (637 nm wavelength) ThorLabs laser diode with peak power of 80 mW was controlled by a ThorLabs CLD1010LP laser controller.
 However, it is also possible to switch to other wavelengths within a few minutes by exchanging the laser diode.